munna-singh/React-Native-Azaure-PushNotification/README.md

 In current package, i did not see a way to find the FCM and registration id after the app/device is registered with FCM.
 We need to write custom code to handle and return these details in react-native code.
 To do so,
     - Open the app in VS code and navigate to "..\myapp\android\app\src\main\java\com\myapp\MainActivity.java"
-    - In MainActivity.java, paste below line of code
+    - In MainActivity.java, paste below lines

         @Override
         protected ReactActivityDelegate createReactActivityDelegate() {